WWCK (AM)

-WWCK (1570 kHz) is a commercial AM radio station in Flint, Michigan.
-It is owned by Cumulus Media and it broadcasts a classic hits radio format.
-Its studios are south of the Flint city limits and the AM transmitter is east of downtown Flint near the intersection of Dort Highway and I-69.
-WWCK carries Michigan State Spartans college football and men's basketball.
+WWCK (1570 kHz) was a commercial AM radio station in Flint, Michigan.
+It was owned by Cumulus Media and it broadcast a classic hits radio format.
+Its studios were south of the Flint city limits and the AM transmitter was east of downtown Flint near the intersection of Dort Highway and I-69.
+At closure, WWCK carried Michigan State Spartans college football and men's basketball.

-By day, WWCK is powered at 1,000 watts.
-But because 1570 AM is a Mexican clear channel frequency, WWCK must reduce power at night to 179 watts to avoid interference.
-Programming is also heard on FM translator W297CG at 107.3 MHz, using the same tower as sister station WWCK-FM.
-The FM frequency is used to brand both stations as "K 107.3".
+By day, WWCK was powered at 1,000 watts.
+But because 1570 AM is a Mexican clear channel frequency, WWCK had to reduce power at night to 179 watts to avoid interference.

+Programming was also heard on FM translator W297CG at 107.3 MHz, the FM translator was used to brand both stations as "K 107.3".
+The translator was located on the same tower as its sister station WWCK-FM, which is also located on the same site as WWCK.

 History

 WMRP

 The station signed on the air on November 11, 1946.
 As WMRP (Methodist Radio Parish) in the 1960s, it served as a broadcast ministry of the United Methodist Church, featuring MOR music with some Christian talk and teaching shows.
 The conservative owners of WMRP-AM and WMRP-FM 105.5 (unrelated to today's current WMRP-LP at 104.7) refused to allow any cigarette or alcohol advertising on the stations.

 The United Methodist Church decided to sell WMRP-AM/FM in 1971, and the stations were purchased that year by John W. Nogaj, who converted 105.5 to Top 40 and later album rock as WWCK (the calls being a tribute to CKLW in Windsor, Ontario).